 "But you can see why I'd rather just stick my head in the sand, right?"

 "Of course.
-This used to scared the shit out of me when I knew enough to know it was real and powerful, but not how to wield it."
+This used to scare the shit out of me when I knew enough to know it was real and powerful, but not how to wield it."

 "Finally, a person who is sensible about magic, and he has the be the Sorcerer Supreme," Tony muttered.